KartanonKanye/Prediction-and-time-series-analysis/README.md

 # Prediction-and-time-series-analysis
-Repo for the course's R codes
+Repo for the course's R codes.
-Trying to learn source control with git and github by storing the courses programming exercises on github.
-This line has been changed in RStudio